Salem For Business Home Page2026-01-22T15:47:03+00:00

 At the Forefront of Commerce for over 400 Years

 As the first and formerly wealthiest seaport in the New World, Salem has a rich heritage which it continues to build on with modern day flare.
-Bursting with creativity, commerce and culture, today’s Salem is home to technology firms, creative agencies, architects, film production companies and many other diverse and creative small and mid-size business who have found the city’s bustling retail businesses, seemingly unlimited number of restaurants, breweries and hotels ideal for employees and visiting clients and customers alike.
-Complimented by a vibrant local community, which includes life-long residents, university students and academics, and commuters who take advantage of Salem’s commuter rail and high-speed ferry service, Salem’s got a lot to offer without the cost, traffic, and congestion of larger Massachusetts cities.
+Bursting with creativity, commerce and culture, today’s Salem is home to a diversity of technology firms, an emerging climatetech industry, creative agencies, architects, film production companies, and creative industries.
+Salem’s bustling retail businesses, seemingly unlimited number of restaurants, breweries and hotels are ideal for employees and visiting clients and customers alike.
+Complimented by a vibrant local residential community, university students and academics, and commuters, Salem’s got a lot to offer without the cost, traffic, and congestion of larger Massachusetts cities.

 Images by Ty Hapworth, Kate Fox, Creative Collective, Jim McAllister